m29k/fraud-detectionr/README.md

 :five: Sweeney-Paul

-There are two notebook files have been attached with details analysis!

-:warning:Before run the both notebook files, please check and update the DB connection link with your DB username

-`postgresql://postgres:`<b>`Admin`</b>`@localhost:5432/fraud_detection`

 When comparing cardholder IDs 2 and 18, cardholder 18 consumption patten has unusual hikes which can potentially be fradulent transactions comparing to cardholder ID 2